 The aim of Facebook Accelerator Singapore is to facilitate privacy innovation for both data-driven services and digital policy, prototyping a first-of-its-kind regulatory sandbox for data-driven innovation.

-TTC Labs provide support to startups at Startup Station around privacy in practice, guiding startups from the very early stages of defining their data-related considerations, to workshopping solutions through a dedicated UX research workshop prior to the Design Jam, and finally providing the resources and expertise to ensure successful implementation through follow-up sessions.
+TTC Labs provide support to accelerator startups around privacy in practice, guiding startups from the very early stages of defining their data-related considerations, to workshopping solutions through a dedicated UX research workshop prior to the Design Jam, and finally providing the resources and expertise to ensure successful implementation through follow-up sessions.
 Designed by the Labs, it is driven by Craig Walker, a Sydney and Singapore-based design and innovation agency.
 Both in the lead-up to and following the Design Jam, this continued engagement is vital in helping startups refresh and review their approach to privacy and data through the lens of design.

 Startups represent a challenging and oftentimes ignored use case for regulation, which are often designed for large technology companies, like Facebook.
 Data-driven startups share many of the same challenges and constraints as the very largest businesses, which may come up with some of the answers to these challenges, but startups are likely to solve many other problems.